mindscan-de/FuriousIron-HFB/README.md

 input values across some output set in a random fashion.
 Usually a non-even input distribution is mapped to a more even output distribution.

-But since we use the document ID and want to check, whether it is included a set of known document IDs, any hash function would already try to evenly distribute a CRHF derived hash value.
+But since we use the document ID and want to check, whether it is included a set of known document IDs, any hash function would basically try to evenly distribute a CRHF derived hash value.
 CRHF main objective is to have a hash function which is collision resistant.
-There fore if we sample the hash value itself, this would already provide enough evenly distributed values.

 From a point of view, since we can't predict the output of a hash value, it is basically random.
 Putting random values into another hash function is just a waste of CPU-cycles.